 Take a day trip to Calasetta and Sant’Antioco

-Much like Carloforte, Calasetta is a Tabarkine enclave.
+Calasetta is another Tabarkine enclave.
 Located on Sant’Antioco island, it’s at a 30-minutes ferry ride from Carloforte.
-Ferries depart regularly throughout the day, so you can take advantage of that for an easy day trip to a lovely village and.
+Ferries depart regularly throughout the day, so you can take advantage of that for an easy day trip.

-Calasetta has some lovely beaches – Sotto Torre is right in town, and it’s gorgeous.
-You will find viewpoints, museums and charming little alleys with lots of sleepy, friendly cats.
+You will find lovely beaches – Sotto Torre is right in town, and it’s gorgeous; viewpoints; museums and charming little alleys with lots of sleepy, friendly cats.

 If you wish to explore a bit further, the town of Sant’Antioco used to be Phoenician-Punic colony, and later on a Roman City.
 It has a lovely waterfront, and a well curated museum of archeology and a museum of ethnography.

 PRACTICAL INFORMATION: The Museo Archeologico Ferruccio Barreca – is open daily from 9:00 am to 7:00 pm.
 Admission is €7.

 If you intend to explore Sant’Antioco Island rather than just Calasetta make sure to take your car.

 Make sure to check out my post A Complete Guide To Calasetta, Sardinia.